ibm-cloud-docs/openwhisk/iam.md

 {:download: .download}
 {:gif: data-image-type='gif'}

 # Setting access policies
 {: #iam}

-When setting the permissions on an IAM namespace, all entities such as actions, triggers, and packages inherit the permissions.
+When setting the permissions on an IAM-based namespace, all entities such as actions, triggers, and packages inherit the permissions.

 As the creator of a namespace, you do not need to set any IAM policies to view or work with your {{site.data.keyword.openwhisk_short}} entities.